Blog icon Blog / Guides /

 Editor at First Bit

-Broadly, there are two main types of ERP systems: Cloud ERP and On-Premise ERP.
+Broadly, there are two main types of ERP systems: cloud ERP and on-premises ERP.
 While both offer similar core functionalities such as managing finance, operations, procurement, and HR, they differ significantly in how they’re deployed, maintained, and accessed.
+These differences between cloud models, along with the role of premise software and cloud services, determine the right fit for each business.

-This article breaks down the 10 most important differences between Cloud and On-Premise ERP so you can decide which approach better fits your business needs, resources, and goals.
+This article breaks down the 10 most important differences between on-premise and cloud ERP so you can decide which approach better fits your business needs, resources, and goals.

 What is Cloud ERP?

 This model eliminates the need for on-site servers and internal IT maintenance.
 System updates, backups, and security management are handled by the vendor.
-Businesses pay a monthly or annual subscription fee based on usage.
+Businesses pay a monthly or annual subscription fee based on usage of the cloud storage service.

-Cloud ERP is increasingly adopted by companies that prioritize rapid deployment, flexibility, and access from multiple locations.
+Cloud ERP is increasingly adopted by companies that prioritize rapid deployment, flexibility, and access from multiple locations, relying on cloud-based software for adaptability.

 According to IDC, global spending on public cloud services is projected to reach $805 billion in 2024, doubling by 2028.
-This trend reflects growing demand for scalable, low-maintenance systems that can adapt to changing business models.[?]
+This trend reflects growing demand for scalable, low-maintenance systems that can adapt to changing business models through cloud-based software platforms[?]

 CLose icon